-Winter (mid-November – April): Less powerful flow but stunning snow and ice covered area.
+Winter (mid-November – April): Less powerful flow but stunning snow and ice-covered area.
 Also virtually no other tourists most of the time, especially in deep winter.
-Except maybe the small group you are travelling with.
+Except for maybe the small group you are traveling with.
 You definitely won’t have to fight for the best spots.
 Check out the amazing winter photos below.
-You'll also get a chance to see Northern Lights during this time.
-Please consider, that in winter a tour might be cancelled due to heavy snow storms.
+You’ll also get a chance to see Northern Lights during this time.
+Please consider, that in winter a tour might be canceled due to heavy snowstorms.
 This might happen even in April.

 Summer (June – August): More powerful waterfall with a really intense flow and mild climate.
 Also the most daylight.
 However, it can get crowded.
 In the peak months from June to August it’s often busy during the day.
 Particularly on the west bank.

 Shoulder Months (May, September-October): Less crowded than in the peak summer month and less busy than other popular waterfalls in Iceland.
 However, Dettifoss attracts more tourists now and you’ll still be there with some others.

 Just Chillin at Dettifoss by Vinnie Cartabiano, CC BY

 Dettifoss is much less crowded than Gullfoss for example.
 However, especially in the summer there are still lots of tourists visiting Dettifoss.
 To enjoy the falls with less others go either earlier in the morning or later in the evening when most groups left already.
 If you only want to visit one side: The east side is quieter nowadays and less popular.
 The west side is more ‘touristy’.